USTLibraries/Discovery-Loader-Widget/README.md

         id="discoverySearch001"
         data-scope="title"
         data-scope-content-type="BOOKS"
+        data-tagline="true"
-        data-tagline="Type as much or as little of the title as you want:" data-placeholder="Title keywords"
+        data-tagline-text="Type as much or as little of the title as you want:" data-placeholder="true"
+        data-placeholder-text="Title keywords"
     ><a href="https://your-primo.hosted.exlibrisgroup.com/primo-explore/search?vid=YOURVIEW">Search Library Resources</a></div>
 ```

-More examples are listed in [examples](examples/example-primo.html)
+More examples are listed in [examples](examples/index.html)

-## Summon

-summon.js is also included, however it requires jQuery.
-See the [Summon examples](examples/example-summon.html) page for more information.